 Without proper storage for all your craft gear, the craft room will be totally cluttered before long… trust me, I know!
 However, I’ve managed to get on top of it with dedicated storage for all my bits and pieces.

-In this post we want to give you a few cheap and easy ways to store and keep your heat transfer vinyl in order.
-To do this we’ll just share a few videos from YouTube and then link to some helpful products on Amazon.com.
+In this post we want to give you a few cheap and easy ways to store vinyl and HTV in good order.

 Josh Ellsworth from Stahls’ shows you how to prepare pressure sensitive, high tack transfers for storage.

 Troy from TroyTube has a low cost solution creating storage space out of old cardboard rolls.

 Jessica from Expressions Vinyl shares some very creative ways to store your vinyl in this next video.